-After reading answer for first question, next question comes to reader’s mind is obvious one.
+After reading the answer to the first question, the next question that comes to the reader’s mind is the obvious one.
 To answer this question, one must clear their minds of some myths.

 Master all Short-cuts & you will do well at the CAT.
 Do all questions need short-cuts?
 The answer is NO. Short-cuts can be useful only for standard question formats.
 And the CAT is notorious for mostly having questions that do not resemble any standard format.
 Take any past CAT paper and you will find very few questions in each paper where questions are in a standard format and you can apply the corresponding short-cuts and save on some time.
 So, while knowing a few relevant short-cuts will always come handy and help you save time for a handful of questions – for most of the questions you do not have any standard short-cuts.
 In short, learn short-cuts but do not depend on them to do well in the CAT.